-- A full risk assessment has been carried out to identify and evaluate the risks faced by the Party. - Procedures have been established to regularly identify, evaluate and to manage significant risk.

-- The Audit Committee reviews the effectiveness of the risk management process. - Considering reports from management and external audit on the system of internal control and any material control weaknesses. - The Chair of the Audit Committee reports on all Audit Committee meetings to the NEC.
+- A full risk assessment has been carried out to identify and evaluate the risks faced by the Party. - Procedures have been established to regularly identify, evaluate and to manage significant risk. - The Audit Committee reviews the effectiveness of the risk management process. - Considering reports from management and external audit on the system of internal control and any material control weaknesses. - The Chair of the Audit Committee reports on all Audit Committee meetings to the NEC.

-In 2010 the Board agreed to adopt the Cooperatives UK Corporate Governance Code of Best Practice, subject to amendments that are consistent with the nature of the organisation.
+In 2010 the Board agreed to adopt the Co-operatives UK Corporate Governance Code of Best Practice, subject to amendments that are consistent with the nature of the organisation.
 In February 2020 the new Co-operatives UK Code was adopted by the NEC, subject to one variance (as previously) that, subject to annual election, there should not be a limit on the term of the Chair.
-In October 2020 in the AGM of the NEC, the new NEC agreed to a second variance to remove the requirement for the Chair of the NEC to have served for at least one year.